3K Learners

 Reading:

-3K students love listening to stories!
-In these upcoming units we will read books about wheels, buildings, and stepping up to Pre-K. As we continue our daily read aloud, we will review the various parts of a book, including the title, author, and illustrator.
-Students will continue to be challenged to answer questions about the story, as well as higher thinking questions that include their opinion on why they believe something particular happened in the story.
+K students listen to and interact with a read aloud each day!
+The class has grown to love books and understand some basic concepts of print.
+In these upcoming units we will read books about wheels, exercise, and stepping up.
+As we continue to explore our daily read aloud, we will review the various parts of a book, including the title, author, and illustrator.

 At home you can:

-- Read stories daily and include books about buildings, construction and wheels.
+- Read books about wheels and exercise..

-- Let your child show off how to properly hold a book and turn the pages!
+- Take a picture walk through a book before reading it together.
+Have your child make observations, connections, and ask questions.
+For example, “I see a family traveling in a car.
+I wonder where they are going.
+This reminds me of when I went in a car to go see Grandma.”
+Let your child show off how to properly hold a book and turn the pages!
 See if they can tell a story using the pictures.
-Suggested Books:

 - Don’t let the Pigeon Drive the Bus By:Mo Willems